Welcome to Redstor's glossary

 - Access Group

-Two or more Storage Platform Console users with the same permissions.
+An Access Group consists of two or more Storage Platform Console users with the same permissions.

 The AccountServer forms part of the Storage Platform and is the part of our software that manages user authentication (e.g. passwords), updates, reporting and more.